oozkaya/42_boot2root/writeup1.md

 }
 ```

-The algorithm is SHA-1 and a selt of 10 characters if append as suffix.
+The algorithm is SHA-1 and a salt of 10 characters is append as suffix.

 Unfortunately, we never succeed to unhash the passwords.